Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Details of AgroMind benchmark

 \subsection{More experimental results and discussions}

 Table \ref{tab:type} compares the performance of humans, random guesses, and LMMs across different types of questions.
 The accuracy rates of the random guesses show that our dataset ensures a uniform distribution of answers.
 For instance, it achieves an accuracy of about 50\% on judgement type questions, as these only have two options: yes or no. For image choice questions, the accuracy is approximately 25\% because most such questions have four options.
 The accuracy for text choice is slightly lower because some questions have more than four options.
-However, GPT-4o consistently achieves the best performance in text choice, image choice, and open-ended questions, which demonstrates its superior ability to understand both textual and visual content compared to other LMMs.
-Notably, DeepSeek-VL2-small and DeepSeek-VL2-tiny perform poorly overall but achieve the highest and second-highest accuracy on judgement type questions, respectively.
+However, GPT-4o consistently achieves the best performance in judgement, text choice, and image choice, which demonstrates its superior ability to understand both textual and visual content compared to other LMMs.
+Notably, DeepSeek-VL2-small and DeepSeek-VL2-tiny perform poorly overall but achieve remarkable performance on judgement type questions.
 This indicates that current LMMs have significant specialization issues and cannot fully replace humans in the agricultural scenery.

 Table \ref{tab:scene} shows the performance of humans and various LMMs across different scenes.
 Based on the content of the questions and images, we divide our dataset into distinct scenes.
 It becomes clear that different models excel in different scenes, as the highest accuracy in each scene is distributed across various LMMs.
-For example, Xcomposer2-4KHD achieves the highest performance in Crop-related scenarios, InternVL2-8B performs best in Tassel, and LlaVA-NeXT-34B leads in both Plot and Anomaly scenes.
-However, GPT-4o maintains a dominant lead, achieving the highest accuracy in four out of the nine scenes.
+For example, Xcomposer2-4KHD achieves the highest performance in Crop-related scenarios, Claude-3.5-Sonnet performs best in Tassel, and Gemini-1.5-Pro leads in both Pest and Tree Cover scenes.
+However, GPT-4o maintains a dominant lead, achieving the highest accuracy in Anomaly scene and overall performance.
 This table further shows that our dataset covers a wide range of agricultural scenes which is a pattern that is very common in real-world applications, making it challenging for LMMs to perform well across all of them.